RFnexus/modem73-android/README.md

 ## Getting started

 1. Install the app and open it
-2. Allow microphone access and background use when asked
+2. Allow microphone access when using the app, background process access, and notification access permissions otherwise the app will run only in the foreground.
 3. Plug in your OTG adapter in, then your sound device or radio
 4. Pick your callsign, mode, and PTT type under CONFIG
 5. Restart and get on the air